galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 Let's come back to our original question: characterization of the beer microbiome, specially looking at the yeasts.

 Yeasts do not form a single taxonomic group ({% cite kurtzman1994molecular %}).
-They are parts on fungi kingdom but belong two separate phyla: the Ascomycota and the Basidiomycota.
+They are parts of the fungi kingdom but belong two separate phyla: the Ascomycota and the Basidiomycota.
 [But the "true yeasts" are classified in the order Saccharomycetales](https://web.archive.org/web/20090226151906/http://www.yeastgenome.org/VL-what_are_yeast.html).

 > <question-title></question-title>
-> 1. Click on `o__Saccharomycetales` in the graph.
+> 1. Click on `o__Saccharomycetales` in the graph (Krona pie chart).
 Which yeast species have been identified?
 Are they the expected in beer?
 > 2. Click on *Saccharomyces* in the graph.
 What are the percentages of identified reads assigned to *Saccharomyces* for different levels?
 > 3. Click a second time on *Saccharomyces* in the graph.
 What is the repartition between the different *Saccharomyces* species?
 >